 Option #1: Naming forecast entries by division

-This option is excellent if you need to end up with a single set of financial statements that represent all of your locations or business units combined.
+This option is excellent if you need to end up with a single set of financial statements representing all your locations or business units combined.

 When you create a Revenue stream, Direct Cost, Expense, or any other forecast entry, you can give it a descriptive name.
 With this option, you can name your forecast entries by the location or division they apply to, as shown below:

-With itemized forecast entries in place, you can easily add this itemized detail to your Profit and Loss statement.
+With itemized forecast entries in place, you can easily add this itemized detail to your Profit and Loss statement in your plan.
 The totals in the financial statements will represent all of the business units combined, but you'll be able to see line items for each location.